 Why Contact Our Experienced New Jersey Brain Injury Lawyers?

 Even in brain injury cases with the best outcomes, patients still suffer serious physical and psychological harm, not to mention the financial costs of recovering from a TBI.
 Northwestern University reports that the lifetime costs of a brain injury patient’s treatment range from $85,000 to $3 million.

-If another party’s negligence caused you or a loved one to suffer brain injury in New York or New Jersey, a brain injury attorney from our law firm can help.
-Contact Davis, Saperstein & Salomon, P.C., today for more information about how our firm can assist with your case.
+If another party’s negligence caused you or a loved one to suffer a brain injury, a brain injury attorney from our law firm can help.
+Contact Davis, Saperstein & Salomon, P.C., today for more information about how our personal injury law firm can assist with your case.